Albert Luthuli: Natives Representative Council

-In 1937, the Native Representative Council was formed to compensate the African population from their loss of limited franchise in the Cape Province following the passage of the Hertzog Bills in 1936.
+The Natives Representative Council (NRC), an advisory body to the government, was established in 1936 with the purpose of compensating and appeasing the African population, who had lost their limited voting rights in the Cape Province due to the enactment of the Hertzog Bills.

-In 1946, Luthuli assumed council duty in the Native Representative Council (NRC), an advisory body to the government.
-Luthuli brought his long-standing complaints about the poor quality of African land to the NRC meetings.
-With the support of his fellow councilors, Luthuli protested the government's use of force towards a large African mineworkers' strike.
-Luthuli claimed that the government was deaf to African complaints in response to the growing segregationist measures, and African councilors then adjourned in protest.
-He would later say that the NRC was a "toy telephone" requiring him to "shout a little louder" to no one.
-The NRC was brought together once more but adjourned again indefinitely.
-Its members refused to co-operate with the government and rendered it defunct.
-The NRC never met after that point and the government dissolved it in 1952.
+In 1946, after John Dube's death, Luthuli became a member of the Natives Representative Council through a by-election.
+He brought his long-standing grievances about insufficient land for African people to the NRC meetings.
+In August 1946, Luthuli, along with other councilors, objected to the government's use of force to quell a large strike by African mineworkers.
+Luthuli accused the government of disregarding African complaints against their segregationist policies, and African councilors adjourned in protest.
+He would later describe the NRC as a "toy telephone" requiring him to "shout a little louder" even though no one was listening.
+The NRC reconvened later in 1946 but adjourned again indefinitely.
+Its members refused to co-operate with the government, which caused it to become ineffective.
+The NRC never met after that point and it was disbanded by the government in 1952.

-Luthuli frequently addressed the criticism from his fellow black South Africans who believed that serving in the Native Representative Council would lead to nothing but talk, and that the NRC was a form of deceit served by the South African government.
+Luthuli frequently addressed the criticism from black South Africans who believed that serving in the Native Representative Council would lead to nothing but talk, and that the NRC was a form of deceit served by the South African government.
 He often agreed with these sentiments, but he and other contemporary African leaders believed that Africans should represent themselves in all structures created by the government, even if only to change them.
 He was determined to take the demands and grievances of his people to the government.
-However, like others before him, Luthuli realized that his efforts proved futile in the end.
+In the end, like others before him, Luthuli realized that his efforts were futile.
 In an interview with Drum Magazine in May 1953, Luthuli said that joining the NRC gave White South Africans "a last chance to prove their good faith" but they "had not done so".